hanxiaomax/Learncpp_CN/docs/9-11-Return-by-reference-and-return-by-address.md

 The major disadvantage of return by address is that the caller has to remember to do a `nullptr` check before dereferencing the return value, otherwise a null pointer dereference may occur and undefined behavior will result.
 Because of this danger, return by reference should be preferred over return by address unless the ability to return “no object” is needed.

-Best practice
+!!! success "最佳实践"

 	Prefer return by reference over return by address unless the ability to return “no object” (using `nullptr`) is important.